Kabotyn/Langton-s-Ant/README.md

 Early working version movie: https://youtu.be/huwUNBAgOtg

-Next step is change tile color by mouse clicking and change GUI (add buttons etc.)
+Next step to do is change tile color by mouse clicking and change GUI (add buttons etc.)

 Project written in Qt.